mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 24: Using the Deposit Detail Report to Edit Previous Deposits

 ### Summary
-Learn how to use the Deposit Detail report in QuickBooks Online to review and edit previous bank deposits.
+Learn how to use the Deposit Detail report to review and edit previous bank deposits.

 ### Steps
 1. Access the Deposit Detail report: